 \section{Feature Selection}

-Now that the discrete beta-CoRM approach for grouped binary matrices has been fully described, we present a generalisation of the model that yields a natural feature selection procedure, which will be particularly useful if the feature space is a high-dimensional object and our goal is discrimination about $d$ groups.
+Now that the discrete beta-CoRM approach for grouped binary matrices has been fully described, in this section we present a generalisation of the model that yields a natural feature selection procedure which will be particularly useful if the feature space is a high-dimensional object and our goal is discrimination about $d$ groups.
 This approach arises naturally by noting that the density of the beta($a$,1) score distribution can be written as

-where $w = 1 - x_0^a$, and $f(x)$ and $g(x)$ are truncated beta distributions on $(0,x_0)$ and $(x_0,1)$, respectively.
-For small $x_0$, this representation mimics the form of a spike-and-slab prior \citep[see {\it e.g.}][]{Mitchell, GeMc97, ishwaran2005} with $w$ the probability of "including" a variable and $g(x)$ the slab distribution.
-The cumulative distribution function (cdf) of $g(x)$ is
+where $f(x)$ and $g(x)$ are truncated beta distributions on $(0,x_0)$ and $(x_0,1)$, respectively.
+For small $x_0$, this representation mimics the form of a spike-and-slab prior \citep[see {\it e.g.}][]{Mitchell, GeMc97, ishwaran2005} with $w$ the probability of ``including'' a variable and $g(x)$ the slab distribution.
+As for $g(x)$ its cumulative distribution function (cdf) is